AmpersandJS/ampersandjs.com/learn_markdown/forms.md

 });
 ```

-Each one of field views inside the form follow the rules above.
+Each of field views inside the form follows the rules above.
 But, as a whole, you've now got a form that knows how to create valid data with those fields.

 Rather than creating a form that posts using traditional methods, you'll have a form that produces data that you can use to create and save, or edit an existing model, with the same form!